THE HOLOCAUST DENIER

 He thanked the assistant curator for her time.

-and which was the only effective means of controlling the spread of typhus, were allegedly dissolved in buckets of water and then transfused into communal showers through a variety of crude methodologies that do not make much scientific sense, nor practical
+for delousing clothing and which was the only effective means of controlling the spread of typhus, were allegedly dissolved in buckets of water and then transfused into communal showers through a variety of crude methodologies that do not make much scientific

 Chapter 38 (p281) - A new humanity is near

-tall doors to it were closed.
+building, and the tall doors to it were closed.
 Ward could hear a voice, high and shrill, condemning Holocaust deniers, cyberspace neo-Nazis and anti-Semitic youth.
 It was overawing.
-He could smell the sweat and desperation of several hundred demonstrators crammed together
+He could smell the sweat and desperation of several hundred demonstrators

-in the narrow street as if unloaded from a freight train.
+crammed together in the narrow street as if unloaded from a freight train.
 He could see the flickering of cupped candles in pupils, and hair untidily combed as if they’d rushed to get to the demo.
-It was a social network of students, union organisers, priests, monks
+It was a social network of students, union organisers,

-and rabbis, community workers, greenies, and politicians from the left and right, with many wearing the yarmulke skull cap showing respect for God above.
-He eavesdropped on these procreators of history as they chattered and rustled about, their shadows merging
+priests, monks and rabbis, community workers, greenies, and politicians from the left and right, with many wearing the yarmulke skull cap showing respect for God above.
+He eavesdropped on these procreators of history as they chattered and rustled about, their